 There is a 12 month warranty on all other jewellery we offer, and a 30 day return policy on all standard collections.

 The Grace solitaire is one of our most popular ring and features a brilliant round cut gemstone set with a four prong mount and sat on a knife edge band.
 Coming in a variety of different metals, the Grace is an elegant and timeless choice that has been engineered to allow as much light as possible through the centre stone, showcasing the moissanite centrepiece.
 The Grace can also be set with a Charles and Colvard Hearts and Arrows round cut stone, which can add the unparalleled sparkle of a super-ideal cut for extra uniqueness.

 The Giselle is another of our popular rings and is similar to the Grace in that it also features a brilliant round cut moissanite either in Lily Arkwright Moissanite or Charles & Colvard Moissanite, and can be set with a Hearts and Arrows cut.
 It also has a gorgeous pavé of diamonds set into the shoulders with a medium sized band.
 Each stone is carefully inspected and graded by a fully qualified gemologist.

-The Esme is one of our gorgeous halo rings and comes in either an emerald or radiant cut centre stone, and can be set in Charles and Colvard moissanite or Lily Arkwright moissanite.
-Available in yellow, rose, and white gold as well as platinum, the Esme is a dazzling and ornate ring that is sure to impress.
+The Lively Oval is one of our gorgeous shoulder set hidden halo rings and comes in a wide selection of centre stone cuts and can be set in Charles and Colvard moissanite or Lily Arkwright moissanite.
+Available in yellow, rose, and white gold as well as platinum, the Lively is a dazzling and ornate ring that is sure to impress.
 We have 30 day free and complimentary ring resizing, just to make absolutely sure that all our customers receive a ring that fits perfectly.
-The Esme along with the other two rings previously mentioned are wed-fit rings, meaning that they will comfortably sit alongside other jewellery such as wedding rings and eternity bands.

 Visit our UK showroom